Jet-Hadron Correlations in sqrt{s_{NN}} = 200 GeV p+p and Central Au+Au Collisions

 The data used in this analysis were collected by the STAR detector at RHIC for $p$+$p$ and Au+Au collisions at $\sqrt{s_{\text{NN}}} = 200~\text{GeV}$ in 2006 and 2007, respectively.
-Charged tracks are reconstructed in the Time Projection Chamber (TPC)~\cite{STARtpc} and the transverse energy ($E_{\text{T}}$) of neutral hadrons is measured in the Barrel Electromagnetic Calorimeter (BEMC) towers (with size $\Delta \phi \times \Delta \eta = 0.05 \times 0.05$)~\cite{STARbemc}.
-A 100\% hadronic correction scheme (in which the total momentum of all charged tracks which point towards a BEMC tower is subtracted from the energy of that tower) is applied to account for charged hadron energy deposition in the BEMC.
-BEMC towers associated with electrons are rejected.
+Charged tracks are reconstructed in the Time Projection Chamber (TPC)~\cite{STARtpc} and the transverse energy ($E_{\text{T}}$) of neutral hadrons is measured in the Barrel Electromagnetic Calorimeter (BEMC) towers (with azimuthal angle $\times$ pseudorapidity size $\Delta \phi \times \Delta \eta = 0.05 \times 0.05$)~\cite{STARbemc}.
+Energy deposited by charged hadrons in the BEMC is accounted for by the hadronic correction, in which the transverse momentum of any charged track pointing towards a tower is subtracted from the transverse energy of that tower.

-Events are selected by an online high tower (HT) trigger, which imposed thresholds on $E_{\text{T}}$ of about $5.4~\text{GeV}$ to be deposited in at least one BEMC tower.
-A common offline software HT threshold of $E_{\text{T}} > 6~\text{GeV}$ is imposed (after hadronic correction).
+Events are selected by an online high tower (HT) trigger, which requires $E_{\text{T}} \gtrsim 5.4~\text{GeV}$ in at least one BEMC tower.
+An offline HT threshold of $E_{\text{T}} > 6~\text{GeV}$ is imposed (after hadronic correction).
 In Au+Au only the 20\% most central events are analyzed, where event centrality is determined by the uncorrected charged particle multiplicity in the TPC within pseudorapidity $|\eta| < 0.5$.
 Events are required to have a primary vertex position along the beam axis within 25~cm of the center of the TPC.
 Tracks are required to have $p_{\text{T}} > 0.2~\text{GeV}/c$, at least 20 points measured in the TPC (out of a maximum of 45), a distance of closest approach to the collision vertex of less than 1~cm, and $|\eta| < 1$.
-Events containing tracks with $p_{\text{T}} > 30~\text{GeV}/c$ are not considered in this analysis because of poor momentum resolution.
+Events containing tracks with $p_{\text{T}} > 30~\text{GeV}/c$ are not considered because of poor momentum resolution.
 Particle distributions are corrected for single particle tracking efficiency and for detector pair acceptance by event mixing (in relative azimuthal angle $\Delta\phi$ only).